DataDog/integrations-core/varnish/README.md

   logs_enabled: true
   ```

-* Add this configuration setup to your `varnish.d/conf.yaml` file to start collecting your Varnish logs:
+* Add this configuration block to your `varnish.d/conf.yaml` file to start collecting your Varnish logs:

   ```
   logs: